skuid/skuid-labs/experiments/snippets/autoLoadMore/README.md

 # autoLoadMore.xml
 This is a sample page which uses this inline JavaScript to load more records.
 In a standard developer org, there are likely not enough sample accounts to really leverage this, so the "Max # of records (Limit)" is set very low.
 You'll need to zoom the page or decrease the size of your browser window so you have to scroll to see the last row.

+The rich text component is simply a demonstration of related functionality you can use based on the status.
+At some clients, we've used a loading image instead.
+Text was simplier for this demonstration, but it is not required (but suggested some form of feedback is provided to allow the user know more records are loading).